Can You Have Apple Cider Vinegar on a Carnivore Diet?

 You eat animal products, and you avoid plant foods.

 However, there are subgroups in the carnivore diet arena.
-Some people only eat ribeye steaks, some eat high fat, some eat lean meats, some have dairy, some don’t, and some even add spices and sauces that are often derived from plants.
+Some people only eat ribeye steaks, some eat high fat, some eat lean meats, some have dairy, some don’t, and some even add spices and sauces often derived from plants.

 Still, they are justified because it works out as a minimal amount of their daily diet, and they say it can help with adherence.

-If you need a best-selling book about the Carnivore Diet, then check out “The Carnivore Diet” by Dr. Shawn Baker.
+If you need a best-selling book about the Carnivore Diet, check out “The Carnivore Diet” by Dr. Shawn Baker.

 What is Apple Cider Vinegar?